 Kristina Phillips, Ed.D. candidate, University of Mississippi

 The B.A.
 Rudolph Foundation supported Kristina Phillips through a one-time grant of $3,000.
-This grant will provide funds for her dissertation study, “Increasing Access to High-Impact Practices: A Case Study on Internships at the University of Mississippi.”
-The dissertation will focus on challenges of African-American students and students from low socioeconomic backgrounds in pursuing internship opportunities.
+This grant provided funds for her dissertation study, “Increasing Access to High-Impact Practices: A Case Study on Internships at the University of Mississippi.”
+The study focused on challenges of African-American students and students from low socioeconomic backgrounds in pursuing internship opportunities.
 Ms. Phillips will present her research findings and recommendations to the B.A.
 Rudolph Foundation in June 2018.

 Read about our Past Sponsorship/Grant Recipients

 The B.A.
 Rudolph Foundation is not currently accepting grant applications.
 Please check back here for additional details.